 If you are suffering from signs of colonoscopy complications and believe your injuries were avoidable, the medical professionals involved in your procedure might have committed medical malpractice.

-If you’ve suffered complications from a colonoscopy, contact Baird Mandalas Brockstedt & Federico today.
+If you’ve suffered complications from a colonoscopy gone wrong, contact Brockstedt Mandalas Federico today.
 Our experienced Maryland medical malpractice lawyers can assess your individual case and help you determine whether you have a claim for compensation.

 What Is a Colonoscopy?